ARCAD-Software/AFS/README.md

 To be able to run the server part you will have to include the following dependencies:

-* Bouncy Castle version 1.75.
+* Bouncy Castle version 1.78.1.
-* Apache Santuario XMLSec version 2.3.0
+* Apache Santuario XMLSec version 2.3.4
 * Apache Commons bundles:
   * Commons FileUpload version 1.5
   * Commons Codec version 1.15
   * Commons DBUtils version 1.6
-  * and Commons io version 2.11.0
+  * and Commons io version 2.13.0
 * UnboundID LDAP SDK version 6.0.5
 * Java Mail version 1.6.2
 * HikariCP version 4.0.3 and the JDBC driver:
-  * H2Database version 1.199
+  * H2Database version 1.4.199
-  * PostgreSQL version 42.5.1
+  * PostgreSQL version 42.5.5
 * Groovy version 3.0.8
-* Pax-Logging version 1.12.4
 * and the Equinox OSGi framework, a version compatible with Java 8 and at least equal to version 4.19 is required.
 The required bundles are only the ones related to:
   * The Declarative Service.
   * The Event Admin Service.